Yoo Yeon-jung

 Yoo Yeon-jung (Korean: 유연정; born August 3, 1999), known mononymously as Yeonjung, is a South Korean singer signed under Starship Entertainment and Yuehua Entertainment.
-She is best known for being a member of the South Korean-Chinese girl group WJSN, and for finishing 11th in the survival show Produce 101, making her a member of I.O.I.
+She is best known for being a member of the South Korean girl group WJSN, and for finishing 11th in the survival show Produce 101, making her a member of I.O.I.

 Early life and education

-Yoo was born on August 3, 1999, in Gwangmyeong, Gyeonggi Province, South Korea.
+Yoo was born on August 3, 1999, in Gwangmyeong, South Korea.
 In 2017, Yoo was accepted through rolling admission into the musical theatre program of the Performance & Film Department at Dankook University.

 Career

 2016: Produce 101 and I.O.I

 Yoo, together with Kim Tae-ha and Shim Chae-eun represented Starship Entertainment in the Mnet reality-survival program Produce 101, which aimed to form an eleven-member girl group that would promote for a year under YMC Entertainment.
-Yoo placed 11th with a total of 136,780 votes in the final episode and debuted as a member of I.O.I.
+Yoo placed 11th with a total of 136,780 votes in the final episode and debuted as the last member of I.O.I.

 On May 4, project girl group I.O.I debuted with the mini-album Chrysalis.